AtmaTek/WorldsCollide/beta_readme.txt

 5) -shoedash flag for Kielbasigo's "Sprint Shoes providing Speed 5 run when B is held."
 6) -nts flag for "Remove top magic spells: all Tier 3, Ultima, Merton, Life 2, Quick, Pearl, and Flare"
 7) -scis flag for "Sketch & Control 100%% accurate and Sketch uses caster's stats"
-8) -sia flag for "Improves Sketch abilities by removing Battle.
-Adds Rage as a Sketch possibility for most monsters.
+8) -scia flag for "Improves Sketch & Control abilities.
+Removes Battle from Sketch.
+Adds Rage as a Sketch/Control possibility for most monsters.
 Gives Sketch abilities to most bosses."

 Other changes:
 - QoL: Mt Kolts is peekable -- the shadowy figure will now represent the reward